Readri205/MS3_Plant_Manager/README.md

 *   ### Future Features
     * If a user adds a plant to their list from the Trefle.io search , it would be useful to link directly back to the Trefle.io database in order to return more of the details on that plant.
+    * Increase the number of filter types in searches.
+Currently only 'colour' is provided but further filters could be included such as 'edible plants', 'soil types', 'plant height', and 'water conditions'.
+    * More complex filters could also be provided to include more than one filter type such as 'colour' and 'soil type'.
     * Improve the quality of data returns for a specific plant in searches, either from updated data submissions in the Trefle.io database or supplement the plant data returns from other available databases.
     * Directly link any search to sources for plant purchase from;
-      * local suppliers to the user based on geolocation identifiers; or
+      * local suppliers to the user based on geolocation identifiers; and/or
       * create the ability to online purchase from an identified supplier.
     * Provide an option for the user to image capture a plant in their garden which takes them directly to pertinent care details for that particular plant.
     * More sophisticated features include image identifying plants say at a garden centre and being able to compare the plant growing requirements to a users own garden conditions such as light, soil type, water, ph etc.